 Homemade Chipotles in Adobo

-- 1 package organic dehydrated chipotle peppers (about 30)
+- 1 2 oz. package organic dehydrated chipotle peppers about 15

 - 1 medium sweet white onion